Occupational Health Hazards Of Welding Fumes

 Why Are Welding Fumes Dangerous?

-Your risk of inhaling welding fumes depends on how toxic and concentrated the fumes are and how long you were breathing in the fumes.
+Your risk of inhaling welding fumes depends on how toxic and concentrated the fumes are, how long you were breathing in the fumes, and the welding fume dangers associated with the specific materials being welded.

 How Do Welding Fumes Harm My Body?

-There are health effects for both short-term and long-term exposure to these gases and fumes.
+There are health effects for both short-term and long-term exposure to these welding fumes and gases, including potential impacts on overall health.

 Health Effects and Short-Term Exposure